US STOCKS-Wall St sinks as yuan slide inflames U.S.-China trade dispute

 The S&P 500 posted three new 52-week highs and 32 new lows; the Nasdaq Composite recorded 13 new highs and 280 new lows.

 Volume on U.S. exchanges was 9.41 billion shares, compared with the 6.8 billion average for the full session over the last 20 trading days.
-(Reporting by April Joyner; Additional reporting by Saqib Iqbal Ahmed and Sinéad Carew in New York and Medha Singh and Arjun Panchadar in Bengaluru; Editing by Saumyadeb Chakrabarty, Steve Orlofsky and Dan Grebler)
+(Reporting by April Joyner; additional reporting by Saqib Iqbal Ahmed and Sinéad Carew in New York, Medha Singh and Arjun Panchadar in Bengaluru and Noel Randewich in San Francisco; editing by Dan Grebler, Bill Berkrot and G Crosse)